UrbanAIRProject/NWP_demo_data/README.md

 ```
 python3 ./download.py
 ```
+Change the version you want to download at the end of download.py.

 ## List file content
 After install the above mentioned environment the GRIB files can be listed with `grib_ls` as e.g.